Bruce Talamon: Stills and editorial photography

 Talamon started doing production stills photography in 1975.
 As a contract photographer for ABC Television, he worked on such shows as Laverne & Shirley, Taxi, American Bandstand, and Charlie's Angels and, in 1980, Don Cornelius hired him to be Soul Train’s stills photographer.

 Talamon's first feature film working as a stills photographer was the 1982 Columbia Pictures feature Blue Thunder.
 He worked on projects at a number of major films studios over the next thirty years, including Staying Alive (1983), The Golden Child (1986), Beverly Hills Cop II (1987), Devil in a Blue Dress (1995), Space Jam (1996) and Larry Crowne (2011).

 Talamon also worked as an editorial photographer for Time magazine.
 His first major assignment for the magazine was covering the 1984 American presidential primaries and the Reverend Jesse Jackson’s run for presidential candidacy.
 He would cover politics for Time once more during the 1988 Democratic primaries.

 Since the mid-1990s, Talamon has been involved in the publication of several photography books and exhibitions featuring his work.
-These include his book Bob Marley: Spirit Dancer (1994), his contributions to Barack Obama: The Official Inaugural Book (2009), and the exhibition R&B Photographs: 1972–1982 (2014).
+These include his book Bob Marley: Spirit Dancer (1994), and Soul.
+R&B. Funk.
+Photographs 1972–1982 (2018).

+In 2022 the Rock and Roll Hall of Fame had an exhibition of Talamon's photographs entitled Hotter Than July: The Bruce W. Talamon R&B Photographs.
+Talamon's work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.
+His work is in the collection of the Brooklyn Museum, the National Portrait Gallery, and the Studio Museum in Harlem.